 While the tissue in your womb can leave your body as a period each month, endometriosis tissue has nowhere to escape to.
 This can cause inflammation, pain and the growth of scar tissue.

-A long-term condition, endometriosis and its symptoms can have a big impact on the quality of a woman’s life.
+It's a long-term condition, thus endometriosis and its symptoms can have a big impact on the quality of a woman’s life.

 Who’s at risk?